nebirous/jurisdiction-selector/README.md

 The base react app was created with create-react-app.

 If you want to run the application, clone this repository and use command `npm start` to run the application.
 You will find it in http://localhost:3000

+You can also check the live demo here: https://jurisdiction-selector.vercel.app